 Is Bodrum property a good investment?

 Unlike most other holiday resorts in Turkey, Bodrum real estate is heavily geared toward domestic buyers.
 Bodrum is a brand in Turkey and having a second home in Bodrum has long been an established trend.
 Up to 80% of all properties are owned by Turks and not by foreign buyers.
 Majority of Bodrum’s most exclusive and expensive homes have Turkish owners.
 Mandarin Oriental Bodrum launched its hotel plus residences in Istanbul, Turkey and not in the overseas home buyer market.
-Apartments for sale start from Euro 500,000 for the most basic and villas front-line to sea within the complex are priced up to Euro 7.5m.
+Bodrum apartments for sale start from Euro 500,000 for the most basic and villas front-line to sea within the complex are priced up to Euro 7.5m.
 Up to 85% of all units were sold in the domestic market within 12 months of launch.
 Strong and stable domestic demand is one of the most sought-after signals of a high-performing real estate market, particularly when it comes to seaside towns.
 It indicates that the market is far less vulnerable to changes in holiday home buying trends globally.
 This is a major positive indicator that a foreign property investor should underline before making the purchase decision.
 Strong and assured exit strategy is a key investment factor.

 Premiums in Bodrum are not with the standard run-of-the-mill homes but with the more exclusive, luxury property end of the market.
 Our analysis indicates that this is where the demand is highest and where price appreciation is in double digits year on year.